A PhD in data analytics prepares professionals to work in data-driven fields, including research, business, healthcare, and government.

 Applications of a PhD in Analytics

-Examples of research that improve methods and techniques of data utilization:
+Examples of research that improves methods and techniques of data utilization

 - Researchers have also been investing their time in understanding methods to collect data with a low signal-to-noise ratio, working with incomplete data, or generating synthetic data to understand natural phenomena where data is not readily available or rare.
 Few others involve researching methods of combining data from sources that aren’t of the same type, e.g., voice data with self-reported psychiatric questionnaires to understand mood and emotions.